uwePhillPhelps/IAP-2024/Tutorials/Workshop 1.md

 For this session, we'll use ready-made code.
 We'll explore it more deeply in later sessions, but for now we'll use it to demonstrate some Aserve features and to explore some of the creative potential.

-The next step is to open the "iapProj" in the Apple Xcode editor softwar.
+The next step is to open the "iapProj" in the Apple Xcode editor software.

 <img src="images/filestruct.png" alt="screenshot of the file and folder structure of the downloaded materials" height="200px"></img>